UnOSdev/AdbController/README.md

 # AdbController

-This program is just for lazy people who dont want to write long commands in adb.
+This script is just for lazy people who dont want to write long commands in adb.

-So far, this program has quite a bit of functionality, but this is just the first version.
+So far, this script has quite a bit of functionality, but this is just the first version.

+NOTE: You must have adb installed, this script is not the 'small version of adb'.
+If you find any bug write it in comment's

 ًWork function list: